franglais125/apt-update-indicator/README.md

 ## Changes

+### Coming up:
+- Use policykit instead of sudo for password-less checks
+- Add option to show update process on a terminal
+- Small fixes for scripts
+- Update Spanish and French translations

 ### v4
 - Complete redesign of the Settings UI
 - Check for internet connection before looking for new updates